fragaria/website/_posts/2018/2018-09-03-building-a-simple-company-website-the-hard-way-typography-intro.md

 </p>
 ---

-It’s worth noting that ligature support is not necessary for all fonts.
-Some are simply designed in a way that prevents characters from colliding.
+It’s worth noting that ligature support is not necessary for every font.
+Some are designed in a way that simply prevents characters from colliding.
 In the example above, the need for ligatures is questionable.
 But the variant with ligatures enabled definitely looks more appealing.

-As with kerning, this will only work if your font is quality one and have the ligatures defined.
+As with kerning, this will only work if your font is a quality one and have the ligatures worked out.

 ## Conclusion

 We’ve covered some basics on typography.
-We've learned that typography can help you boost interest in your content and (hopefully) bring some new audience.
+We’ve learned that typography can help you boost interest in your content and (hopefully) bring some new audience.
 We’ve also learned how bad typography can yield the opposite outcome.
 I hope that this little introduction made you *aware* that while web is substantially different